SniperOO7/VIP-Premium-FULL-VERSION/README.md

     - Sound effect for menus and commands
     - Sounds for VIP (VIP can play sound and everybody in his close can hear it)
     - Shop for VIP (special shop for VIP with items)
+    - VIP System for Admins (Admin can give or remove online player VIP or show list of online VIP)
     - Full version of knife-premium (all information on github)
     - OPTION FOR OWNER OF PLUGIN TO TURN ON/OFF ALL BENEFITS FOR VIP